acemod/ACE3/wiki/feature/spectator.md

 - Side list
 - Side filter

-The side list is a list of sides *possible* to spectate on the local client, by default this is always `[west,east,resistance,civilian]` and does not change.
-To update it (on the local client) function `ace_spectator_fnc_updateSpectatableSides` can be used:
+The side list is a list of sides *possible* to spectate.
+By default this is always `[west, east, resistance, civilian]` and does not change.
+To update the local client's side list the function `ace_spectator_fnc_updateSpectatableSides` can be used:

 ```
  * Arguments: